WHAT DOES STORROR MEAN?

 The idea for a different type of channel emerged in the autumn of 2010.
 The Caves hated the strict formula of parkour videos and wanted to break the mould.
 They decided to start a channel with no rules, somewhere they could upload anything they wanted.

 They needed a new name, and instantly Storror came to mind.
 Unfortunately, when they went to register the channel, that was already taken.
-Instead, they used the similar username that was automatically suggested by YouTube, which was MrTheStorror, and signed up on 9th October 2010.
-Fortunately they forgot the password!
+Instead, they used a similar username that was automatically suggested by YouTube, which was MrTheStorror, and signed up on 9th October 2010.
+Fortunately, they forgot the password!